South Shore University Hospital: Philanthropy

-In 2021, the hospital received its largest gift in history from the Entenmann family, known for their bakery business.
+In 2021, the hospital received its largest gift in history from the Entenmann family, known for their Entenmann's bakery business.
 In recognition, the hospital campus was renamed the Entenmann Family Campus at South Shore University Hospital.

 Transportation

 The hospital is accessible via New York State Route 27A (Main Street) and Sunrise Highway.
 It is near the Bay Shore station of the Long Island Rail Road and ferry services to Fire Island.